javascript-tutorial/en.javascript.info/4-binary/01-arraybuffer-binary-arrays/article.md

 dataView.setUint32(0, 0); // set 4-byte number to zero, thus setting all bytes to 0
 ```

 `DataView` is great when we store mixed-format data in the same buffer.
-For example, when we store a sequence of pairs (16-bit integer, 32-bit float), `DataView` allows to access them easily.
+For example, when we store a sequence of pairs (16-bit integer, 32-bit float), `DataView` allows us to access them easily.

 ## Summary